How do solar panels work?

 There are now various energy management systems that can allow the system to work on a stand alone basis during blackouts.
 These are often incorporated as a function of the inverter.
 Ideally, these will incorporate a battery bank, so the system can supply the building’s full power needs even if the solar array is not producing enough power at that time.
 The critical system is an energy management system that will shut down any feed into the grid during a blackout, while allowing the solar power generated to feed the current use.
 Typically, these systems prioritise the use of power generated.
 First priority is to feed the current usage.
 Second priority is to charge the batteries.
 Finally, excess power is exported to the grid.
 A good system will recognise a blackout and not allow export for that time.

-The catch is, such a system must be approved of by the network operator.
+Such a system must be approved of by the network operator.
 In South Australia, this is SA Power Networks (previously ETSA).
-If you are considering being energy independent and purchasing such a system, ensure that your proposed device will be approved.
+If you are considering being energy independent and purchasing such a system, ensure that your proposed device will be approved for grid connection.
+We specialise in this area so contact us to get the best option for you.